 In establishing the 2010 minimum flows for the Lower Peace River, models developed to relate flows to ecological criteria in the Lower Peace River and Shell Creek showed no breakpoints or inflections in these relationships at low flows, thus it was concluded that development of a low flow threshold based on ecological criteria was not necessary.
 However, maintaining fresh water at the PRMRWSA Peace River Water Treatment Facility was identified as an operational criterion for establishing a low flow threshold to prevent intake of brackish water from the river.
-Based on this criterion and analyses conducted in 2009, a low flow threshold of 130 cfs for the sum of the flows at the Peace River at Arcadia, Horse Creek near Arcadia and Joshua Creek at Nocatee gages was identified and subsequently included in the minimum flows established for the Lower Peace River at Arcadia, Horse Creek and Joshua Creek gages is less than or equal to 130 cfs, no withdrawal is allowed from the river.
-The continued need for a low flow threshold for the Lower Peace River at Arcadia as part of the current minimum flows reevaluation process for the Lower Peace River.
+Based on this criterion and analyses conducted in 2009, a low flow threshold of 130 cfs for the sum of the flows at the Peace River at Arcadia, Horse Creek near Arcadia and Joshua Creek at Nocatee gages was identified and subsequently included in the minimum flows established for the Lower Peace River and in the water use permit issued to the PRMRWSA by the District.

+The low flow threshold for the Lower Peace River stipulated that when the previous day's combined flows from Peace River at Arcadia, Horse Creek and Joshua Creek gages was less than or equal to 130 cfs, no withdrawals from the river would be allowed.
+The continued need for a low flow threshold for the Lower Peace River was deemed appropriate as part of the reevaluation process used to develop the recommended minimum flows for the Lower Peace River described in this report which were ultimately adopted into District rules in 2021.

-As part of the 2010 development of minimum flows for the Lower Peace River, a low flow threshold was not identified for Lower Shell Creek, as the City of Punta Gorda is permitted to withdraw water from the reservoir upstream of Hendrickson Dam.
-Development of a low flow threshold for Lower Shell Creek as part of the current minimum flows reevaluation/development of minimum flows for the Lower Peace and Lower Shell Creek is similarly not anticipated.
+As part of the 2010 development of minimum flows for the Lower Peace River, a low flow threshold was not identified for Lower Shell Creek, primarily because the City of Punta Gorda is permitted to withdraw water from the reservoir upstream of Hendrickson Dam.
+Development of a low flow threshold for Lower Shell Creek was similarly not advanced as part of the current minimum flows reevaluation/development process for the Lower Peace/Shell Creek System.